cengiztonbul/KNN/README.md

-## Simple KNN
+## KNN Algorithm
-This is a KNN implementation in python.
+This is a simple KNN implementation in python.

 ### Usage